Rutts07/AAD-Project-2020114008/README.md

 ## Usage Guidelines :

 - Clone / download the repository in your local machine.
-Please do not alter the file structure.
+Please do not alter the file structure
+- Tested all the HTML, CSS and JS files in ```Brave``` browser.
+Disclaimer : May not work in other browsers
-- Open home.html (after which you will be able to navigate to and from this webpage to others)
+- Open ```home.html``` (after which you will be able to navigate to and from this webpage to others)

 ### Hope you guys benefit from my website !!!